 Most of us have been through this scenario.
 Recovering from Narcissistic abuse can be a cold, lonely existence.
 Your friends and family tired of your complaints long ago…they never understood why you stuck with your Ex for so long, anyway.
 They detached themselves from you because you never took their advice, and now you feel like you’ve been excommunicated from everyone you’ve ever known.

-As hard and lonely as it is, don’t fall for it.
-Your loneliness was constructed by him over the years, and he is aware of your plight.
-He knows you have no one to lean on, and he is using the situation to take advantage of your vulnerability.
+As hard and lonely as it is, stay strong.
+Your loneliness was constructed by the narcissist over the years, and they are aware of your plight.
+They know you have no one to lean on and are using the situation to take advantage of your vulnerability.

 What to Do Instead

-If you don’t have children to care for, get out of your apartment!
+If you don’t have children to care for, get out of the house!
 Stop wasting away like the Living Dead and start taking care of yourself.
-Get a mani/pedi, a new hairstyle, rebuild your wardrobe, and treat yourself to a nice dinner, complete with champagne.
+Get a new hairstyle, rebuild your wardrobe, and treat yourself to a nice dinner, complete with champagne.
 Schedule some massages and take up a new hobby.
 This is the new you.

-Don’t hang around your phone or computer because these are subconscious attempts to stick around for your Ex.
-You were likely conditioned to do this during his unexplained absences and silent treatments, and you may tend to continue these behaviors even after the relationship is over.
+Don’t hang around your phone or computer because these are subconscious attempts to stick around for your ex.
+You were likely conditioned to do this during their unexplained absences and silent treatments, and you may tend to continue these behaviors even after the relationship is over.

 “It’s better to be unhappy alone than unhappy with someone.” ~ Marilyn Monroe

 If you do have children, listen to some guided meditations while they play with their toys in another room.
-Start a blog, keep a diary, join some forums, do some mirror work, and if you’re able… do some online shopping.
+Start a blog, keep a diary, find some MeetUp groups in your area, do some mirror work, and if you’re able… do some online shopping.
 Try to hire a reliable babysitter.
 Use a reputable company like Care.com and choose someone with a lot of positive feedback.
 (Do not use Craigslist to find a babysitter).

 And so have you.
 This is the time to reclaim your personal power and fall in love with yourself.
 Over time, you will meet new people, make new friends, and have a better idea of the people you can depend on in life…and the first person you need to rely on is yourself.